The Peace Mosaic Project

 - Write some peaceful words that you would like to share and place them on a beautiful background or picture

-Upload a photo to be included in our Peace Mosaic now:
+Upload up to 20 photos to be included in our Peace Mosaic now:

 See more information about picture content/format below

-(Contributions accepted until December 1.
-The final mosaic will be unveiled on December 15, 2020)
+(Contributions accepted until February 14.
+The final mosaic will be unveiled in March, 2021)

 Photo Sizing Instructions